 The Linac Group is responsible for the integration of the linac from the ion source up to the target.
 This includes the coordination of the installation phase of the different components in the tunnel to the successful operation of the linac.

-The Linac group is led by Håkan Danared and it has two sections, Accelerator Integration and Linac Hardware.
+The Linac group is led by Håkan Danared and it has three sections, Accelerator Integration, Front End & Magnets, and Superconducting RF.

 Where the protons are created and accelerated up to 90 MeV.